Neural network reconstructions for the Hubble parameter, growth rate and distance modulus: Results

-In addition to the three original datasets (cosmic chronometers, $f{\sigma_8}$ measurements and binned JLA compilation), we have created two datasets for each type of observation from the trained FFNNs with and without MC-DO.
-As a proof of the concept, the new datasets for CC and $f{\sigma_8}$ consisted of 50 random uniformly distributed points in redshift, while for SNeIa they were 31 log-uniformly distributed in redshift (same size as the original dataset).
-For the SNeIa case we also generated its respective covariance matrix with the decoder part of the trained VAE.
+We use a Bayesian inference process for testing the consistency of the reconstructions obtained with the neural networks.
+In addition to the three original datasets (cosmic chronometers, $f{\sigma_8}$ measurements, and binned JLA compilation), we have created two datasets for each type of observation from the trained FFNNs with and without MC-DO.
+As proof of the concept, the new datasets for CC and $f{\sigma_8}$ consist of 50 random uniformly distributed points in redshift.
+At the same time, for SNeIa, they were 31 log-uniformly distributed in redshift (same size as the original dataset).
+We also generated its respective covariance matrix for the SNeIa case with the decoder part of the trained VAE.
+We performed the Bayesian inference with the data from the neural networks reconstructions and with the original data to evaluate the quality of the reconstructions.
+For this purpose, we analyze the $\Lambda$CDM and CPL models.
+The idea is that if the neural network reconstructions are satisfactory, the Bayesian estimation of the parameters for the theoretical models should be very similar from those obtained with the original observations, \textit{i.e.}, they should have similar means and standard deviations in the posterior distributions.
+If this condition is not satisfied, it is necessary to retrain the neural networks or use another hyperparameter configuration.

-We have used the data from CC, $f\sigma_8$ measurements and JLA separately, and also some combinations of them.
-The most representative results are in Figure \ref{fig:posteriorall} along with Table \ref{tab:results}, which contains mean values and standard deviations, and they have been sorted according to the datasets used as a source (original, FFNN, and FFNN+MC-DO), and to the models involved ($\Lambda$CDM, CPL, and PolyCDM).
-It is indicated when the Planck point has been added to the data sets.
-Results are displayed for the reduced Hubble parameter $h$, $\sigma_8$, $w_0$ and $w_a$ measurements for the CPL model, and $\Omega_1$ with $\Omega_2$ when the model is PolyCDM.
-In addition, the last column of the Table \ref{tab:results} contains the $-2\log\Like_{max}$ of the Bayesian inference process for each case.
-Before analysing each scenario separately, it is worth mentioning that there are some generalities in the results.
-In general, it can be noted that when using a single source separately (no Planck information added) the constraints are consistent among each other, that is, they all have a similar best-fit (maximum likelihood) and are in agreement with the $\Lambda$CDM model.
+We have used the data from CC, $f\sigma_8$ measurements, and JLA separately.
+The most representative results are in Figure \ref{fig:posteriorall}, along with Table \ref{tab:results}, which contains mean values and standard deviations, and they have been sorted according to the datasets used as a source (original, FFNN, and FFNN+MC-DO), and to the two models involved ($\Lambda$CDM and CPL).
+Results are displayed for the reduced Hubble parameter $h$, $\sigma_8$, $w_0$ and $w_a$ parameters for the CPL model.
+In addition, the last column of the Table \ref{tab:results} contains the $-2\ln\Like_{\mathrm{max}}$ of the Bayesian inference process for each case.
+One thing to note is that the neural networks make models that could be thought of as a function $g: z \in \mathbb{R}\rightarrow v\in \mathbb{R}^2$, $v = (f(z), err(f(z)))$, where both $f(z)$ and the error of the observational measurements are being modeled, so when neural network predictions are used to make Bayesian inference, the errors are of the same order of magnitude as the original ones.
+Before analyzing each scenario separately, it is worth mentioning some generalities in the results.
+First, it can be noted that when using a single source separately, the constraints are consistent.
+They all have a similar best fit (maximum likelihood), and secondly, the results agree with the $\Lambda$CDM model.